 There is a great deal of literature on cultural change, but successful efforts generally involve the services of an experienced consultant to provide some guidance and unbiased feedback.
 As the Chrysler example shows, vigilance by the senior leaders and process owners is also required over the long term.

 Cultural changes take time, and the process may be bumpy.
 Some people get used to it quickly, and other people take more time.
 Cultural changes may take a long time in a larger business.
 At Chrysler, they started with engineering, moved on to customer service, down to the dealers, and so on.
 This made for some strange experiences for those who dealt with the company during the transitional times.
-Certainly, many in the press wondered why Chrysler, in the midst of heavy losses, was spending billions on new buildings and research.
+Many wondered why Chrysler, in the midst of heavy losses, was spending billions on new buildings and research.
 Their answer did not come until years later, when Chrysler regained its billions and a few extra as well.

 While simple cost-cutting may show faster results, the profits don’t stay for long.
 The cost-cutting programs of Roger Smith and Richard Stempel resulted in the biggest losses in GM’s history, while the cultural change programs of Chrysler stopped the company’s losses and increased its market share for the first time in years.
 Chrysler’s own cost-cutting after the takeover resulted in problems getting new products developed and produced, and do not appear to have helped profits, since sales also fell.
 You can’t make a tree grow larger by cutting the roots.